 Our model accounts for more than 50% of the cross-country variance in RTI among all workers and among workers in high-skilled occupations, and for 25%-30% of the variance among workers in middle- and low-skilled occupations (Table 5).
 In each case, most of the variance is attributed to technology (computer use): about 40% in the pooled sample and among workers in high-skilled, and 30% and 25% among workers in middle- and low-skilled occupations, respectively.
 Supply of skills is the factor with second most relevant contribution overall (28%) and among workers in high-skilled occupations (10%).
 However, among workers in middle- and low-skilled occupations, globalization is the factor with the second largest contribution (7%), and the contribution of supply of skills is small.20 The fact that skills account for much more of the cross-country variance when looking at all workers compared to variation within particular occupational skill groups suggests that a main influence of skills is its effect on occupational structure (we explore this further in next subsection).21 Finally, the contribution of structural change for all workers and for workers in high and for workers in middle-skilled occupations is negative.
-It's because the employment shares of some typically non-routine sectors (e.g. education) are virtually the same in all country groups, and the shares of some typically routine sectors (e.g. manufacturing) are in some low- and middle-income countries are lower than in the high-income countries.22
+It's because the employment shares of some typically non-routine sectors (e.g. manufacturing) are in some low- and middle-income countries are lower than in the high-income countries.22